-Snow leopard are a habitat specialist and mountain ranges such as the ones in South Gobi provide a structured habitat to the species, that prevents uniform usage as expected by Euclidean analysis of home ranges.
+Snow leopard are a habitat specialist and mountain ranges such as the ones in South Gobi provide a highly structured habitat to the species.
 They tend to prefer rugged habitats and avoid plain terrain in Gobi.
-Telemetry data indicates no effect of altitude in Gobi that varies between 900 and 2100xx meters above MSL.
-A recent publication (Johansson et al., 2016) from Tost (partially protected) reveal home range shapes characterized by rugged mountain habitat.
-Our results highlight that spatial distribution of snow leopards’ ranging patterns was non-Euclidean for the three study areas in South Gobi.
+As a result, a model that assumes uniform space usage cannot model this preference.
+Telemetry data indicates no effect of altitude in Gobi, which varies between 900 and 2100xx meters above MSL.
+A recent publication (Johansson et al., 2016) from Tost (partially protected) reveal home range shapes that followed rugged mountain habitat.
+Our results reflect a similar pattern, with the spatial distribution of snow leopards’ ranging patterns being non-uniform with a preference for rugged terrain for the three study areas in South Gobi.

 Field biologists also report preferences to certain micro-habitats by snow leopards for scraping and marking with urine (ref. xx), and these sites have been used for years to collect camera trapping and genetic data (e.g. ref.
 XX).
 Our camera trapping data also suggested possible affinity for sites with water-holes, especially during the summers.
-In our case from Gobi, we found strong support for models that used a binary variable for presence of water, and topography as the two covariates influencing lambda.
-Our results underscore that camera placement has a strong effect on the detection functions, primarily in defining the lambda than sigma in our case.
+In our case in Gobi, we found strong support for models that used a binary variable for presence of water, and topography as the two covariates influencing the expected encounter rate at distance zero from an activity centre (λ0).
+Our results underscore that camera placement has a strong effect on the detection functions, primarily on λ0 rather than the range parameter (σ) in our case.
 Coefficients from the study area that was sampled during winter show negligible effect of waterholes on detection probability, which can be explained by the availability of snow throughout the study area.

 Densities of snow leopards were found to vary within study areas as a function of habitat covariates.
-In our case, in South Gobi, it was a simple variable such as terrain ruggedness that defined spatial variation in density within and across study areas.
+In our case, in South Gobi, it was the terrain ruggedness that defined spatial variation in density within and across study areas.
 However in other areas, similar protocols can be used to understand more complex relationships such as variable prey densities, interaction with human and livestock, and effects of co-predators.

 Several publications and reports recently have used posterior assessments of density surfaces based on camera trap locations (ref XX), generated by the software (or by using R functions such as fx.total).
 These can be misleading and result in fancy looking surfaces that are not representative of the population (ref.
 XX).
-Our results reemphasize that these are entirely based on the camera trap placements where the maps for the same study area may change if a different set of camera traps located differently are chosen for the same population.
+Our results reemphasize that these surfaces depend on the camera trap placements where the maps for the same study area may change if a different set of camera traps located differently are chosen for the same population.
 Density surfaces are best prepared using covariates in the analysis as opposed to the surfaces that are created using inbuilt functions that are strongly linked to the trap locations.